Introduction

 What the Research Shows

 Researchers examined data from the National Longitudinal Transition Study-2, a huge project that collected waves of data about 12,000 students who were within a certain grade range (7-12) at the time the study began and who had received special education services.
 Data about them was collected over 10 years.
-In this particular study, researchers looked at a group of students who were either still in college at a two- or four-year college or had completed their degree at the time data was collected.* They found that many more students used the general supports (such as use of the tutoring center) than accommodations, and they emphasize the importance of students’ using both kinds of supports.
+In this particular study, researchers looked at a group of students who were either still in college at a two- or four-year college or had completed their degree at the time data was collected.* They found that many more students used the general supports (such as use of the tutoring center) than accommodations, and they emphasize the importance of students’ use of both kinds of supports.

 A meta-analysis (review of a number of studies done by other researchers) found that use of accommodations was a predictor of graduation, but they noted that students need self-advocacy skills in order to obtain accommodations.** Students will need those skills after they are approved for accommodations, as they often have some responsibilities associated with their continued receipt of their accommodations.